Graywing13/botpourri-music/README.md

 - sonarlint security hotspot handler, look into.
 - ytld-core
 - host bot on aws
+- refactor connection in play.js; it's a huge mess lol.

 Low priority <br>
 - b.giverole is scuffed.
 - bot automatic help page & command descriptions
 - check against bad command usage (e.g. users improperly inputting command args in discord)
+- would be nice to mutex lock serverQueue especially in play.js

 Another Project <br>
 - build song library: make a web scraper/crawler (?) that can get the catbox link right off amq as ur playing
 - pseudo-dropdown: be able to find a list of strings that are similar to the string being typed